Vault & VaultFactory Specification

 | V2 | `VaultBaseV2` (extends `VaultBase`) | `VaultFactoryBaseV2` (implements `IVaultFactory`) | On-chain UI schema for automatic UI generation |

-V2 and V2.1 are **fully backwards-compatible** with V1.
+V2, V2.1, and V2.2 are **fully backwards-compatible** with V1.
 Existing vaults that extend `VaultBase` are unaffected.
 New vault implementations should extend `VaultBaseV2` and new factory implementations should extend `VaultFactoryBaseV2` to gain UI schema support.
+New factory implementations should generally target **V2.2**, which is the current default behavior of `VaultFactoryBaseV2` in the FlapTaxVaults repo.

 ## The Vault Specification